divorce for harm Egypt • Egypt fault-based divorce procedure • evidence for harm Egypt divorce • foreigners divorce in Egypt

 - Financial records showing failure to provide essentials or maintenance.

-- Digital evidence (messages/emails) extracted lawfully and translated by accredited translators when needed.
+- Digital evidence (messages or emails) extracted lawfully and translated by accredited translators when needed.

-- Certified translations and legalisation/apostille for foreign documents so they are court-ready.
+- Certified translations and legalisation or apostille for foreign documents so they are court-ready.

 A focused bundle is more persuasive than a large, disorganised file.
 Label exhibits clearly and map each piece of evidence to the alleged harm.